Advanced Analytics Concentration

 - Apply criteria for choosing and configuring data science computing systems for specific applications.

-MODULE 2: ADVANCED ANALYTICS TRACK COURSES (9 CREDITS)
+MODULE 2: ADVANCED ANALYTICS CONCENTRATION COURSES (9 CREDITS)

 Course DSA-6100: Statistical Methods for Data Science & Analytics (3 Credits) - Statistical methods and techniques required for data science and analytics applications covered through case studies, success stories, and a semester project that cuts across all course modules.